redis/redis-doc/docs/data-types/streams.md

 * Notifications (e.g., storing a record of each user's notifications in a separate stream)

 Redis generates a unique ID for each stream entry.
 You can use these IDs to retrieve their associated entries later or to read and process all subsequent entries in the stream.
+Note that because these IDs are related to time, the ones shown here may vary and will be different from the IDs you see in your own Redis instance.

 Redis streams support several trimming strategies (to prevent streams from growing unbounded) and more than one consumption strategy (see `XREAD`, `XREADGROUP`, and `XRANGE`).